 fedelineフェデリーニfuederiini

 After seeing these delights, you may wonder where to buy and eat these noodles.
-If you are in Japan, just go to any street to find a market or restaurant, since those who live in Brazil have some difficulty finding them.
+If you are in Japan, just go to any street to come across a market or restaurant, but those living in Brazil have some difficulty finding them.

-In Brazil it is common to find yakisoba, udon and ramen, but even a simple and traditional buckwheat soba is hard to find.
-Some manage to buy such pasta in markets with an oriental products section.
+In Brazil, it is common to find yakisoba, udon, and ramen, but even a simple and traditional buckwheat soba is hard to find.
+Some manage to buy such noodles in markets with an oriental products section.

-Unfortunately, these supposed industrialized Asian noodles sold in the market are not the same as the true noodles found in 日本.
+Unfortunately, these supposed industrialized oriental noodles sold in the market are not the same as the noodles found in Japan.
 Many are manufactured in Brazil and only imitate the real noodles found in Japanese restaurants.

 List of Chinese Noodles

-Japan and China have a great connection, so it is quite common to find Chinese pasta in Japan, both in Japanese versions and in its original Chinese version.
-To complement the article, let's leave a list of Chinese noodles:
+Japan and China have a strong connection, so it is quite common to find Chinese noodles in Japan, both in Japanese versions and in their original Chinese version.
+To complement the article, we will leave a list of Chinese noodles:

-Sometimes the name below just refers to the ingredient in the Chinese pasta mix.
+Sometimes the name below refers only to the ingredient of the Chinese noodle mix.
 It is a popular and common dish.
-I hope you enjoyed the article, if you liked it share and leave your comments.
+I hope you enjoyed the article; if you did, share it and leave your comments.

 • Ants climbing a tree